Glued spaces and lower curvature bounds: Introduction

 Then $M_0\cup_{\mathcal I}M_1$ can be smoothed near $\partial M_0\simeq \partial M_1$ to produce a Riemannian metric with positive Ricci curvature on $\hat M$. \end{theorem} This theorem had important applications in Riemannian geometry, especially for the construction of new examples of Riemannian metrics with positive Ricci curvature.

 A famous result of Gromov shows that all manifolds of a given dimension with positive sectional curvature are subject to a universal bound on the sum of their Betti numbers.
-Hence arbitrary connected sums of Riemannian manifolds with positive sectional curvature cannot admit a metric of positive sectional curvature.
+Hence, arbitrary connected sums of Riemannian manifolds with positive sectional curvature cannot admit a metric of positive sectional curvature ({Cheeger \cite{cheeger_examples} showed that the connected sum of a pair of compact rank-one symmetric spaces does admit a metric with non-negative sectional curvature}\footnote{The reference \cite{cheeger_examples} was added after the publication of the survey article.}).
 Moreover, the Bonnet-Myers theorem shows that the connected sum of closed, non-simply connected manifolds with a positve Ricci-metric doesn't allow a positive Ricci-metric.

 However, based on Theorem \ref{th:perelman}, Perelman was able to construct metrics with positive Ricci curvature and a given lower volume bound on arbitrary connected sums of the complex projective plane (before Perelman's construction Sha and Yang constructed examples without a lower volume bound \cite{shayang}).
 This gives examples of Riemannian manifolds with positive Ricci curvature and arbitrarily large Betti numbers.